Ulcer index: Calculation

 For example, if the high so far is $5.00 then a price of $4.50 is a retracement of −10%.
 The first R is always 0, there being no drawdown from a single price.
 The quadratic mean (or root mean square) of these values is taken, similar to a standard deviation calculation.

-The squares mean it does not matter if the R values are expressed as positives or negatives, both come out as a positive Ulcer Index.
+Because the R values are squared it is immaterial whether they are expressed as positives or negatives; both result in a positive Ulcer Index.

 The calculation is relatively immune to the sampling rate used.
 It gives similar results when calculated on weekly prices as it does on daily prices.
-Martin advises against sampling less often than weekly though, since for instance with quarterly prices a fall and recovery could take place entirely within such a period and thereby not appear in the index.
+Martin advises against sampling less often than weekly though, since for instance with quarterly prices a fall and recovery could take place entirely within a period and thereby not affect the index.